dansingjulia/neofs-testcases/cmd/frostfs-adm/docs/deploy.md

 ## Step 3: Initialize sidechain

-Use archive with compiled NeoFS contracts to initialize the sidechain.
+Use archive with compiled FrostFS contracts to initialize the sidechain.

 ```
 $ tar -xzvf frostfs-contract-v0.11.0.tar.gz